Appeal Rental Dispute Judgment Services in Dubai

 Common Errors That Delay or Prevent Appeal Registration

-Most delays occur due to procedural errors when filing.
+Most delays result from procedural errors in filing.
 The most frequent issues include:

 - Missing or non-Arabic documents without a certified translation